-All those marvellous design tools Bax and I looked forward to with such relish have led to a marked deterioration in the ‘look’ of publications, both in print and online.
+All those marvellous design tools Jack and I looked forward to with such relish have led to a marked deterioration in the ‘look’ of publications, both in print and online.

 Does anyone even know what an orphan or a widow is these days?
 Does anyone even care if the reader’s eye is drawn helpfully around a layout in a pleasing and comprehensible manner?